alexisvincent/systemjs-hmr/README.md

 And while it is possible to implement your own HMR logic void of an events system, HMR is a straight forward enough problem (at least where SystemJS is concerned) that this logic could be appropriately included into the core project.
-The lack of supporting tooling built around SystemJS is one of the core reasons SystemJS feels 'hard' for new users and proper HMR support would go a long way to increase developer interest in the project.
+The lack of supporting tooling built around SystemJS is one of the core reasons SystemJS feels 'hard' for new users and proper HMR support will go a long way to increase developer interest in the project.

 ## Loader Plugin Unload Hook